 The church’s journey has certainly not been an easy one.
 Pastor Thomas F. Clark, III was transferred from the Church Militant to the Church Triumphant on October 13, 2014 after a courageous two-year struggle with cancer.
 He delivered intimate and powerful sermons right up until a few weeks before his death.
 He left a loving family, a grateful congregation, and a respectful Somersworth community as his legacy.
 His funeral was attended by hundreds of people, who knew a great man had passed, but by the marvelous grace of God through Christ would one day joyfully greet them again.

 But for now, the church’s Mission continues.
 A dedicated team of pastors, Rev. Harold Guptill and Rev. John Correia now comprise the church’s Pastoral Staff carrying on the work of Pastor Welch and Pastor Clark.
 TCCA became fully accredited by the New England Association of Schools and Colleges in November 2014 and has recently obtained certification for receiving international students.
-In the fall of 2017, perhaps TCCA will begin educating students from across the globe?
+In the fall of 2017, TCCA enrolled the first international student from the Ukraine.

 Unlike the occasional feeble cries of our childish and rebellious surrounding culture, Christians discover that growing up is a wonderful and fulfilling experience.
 And so do churches.
 Pastor Welch often prayed, “Lord, do it here the way You’ve always wanted to do it!”
 This prayer has already been answered in part.
 It is also being answered in the present day.
 And it will continue to be answered more and more into the future until TCCC someday assumes her assigned place in the eternal ranks of the heavenly multitude of local churches of all nations and of all ages.